Archailign/praxibility-ebl/GETTING_STARTED.md

 - ✅ **Compilable**: Generates architecture models, policies, and code
 - ✅ **Traceable**: Links requirements to data, processes, capabilities, and policies

-**BimL (Business Intelligence Modelling Language)** is Praxibility's implementation of EBL, enabling seamless generation of ArchiMate models, policy bundles (OPA/Rego), and Architecture-as-Code artifacts.
+**Archailign EBL** is Praxibility's implementation of a ubiquitous EBL, enabling seamless generation of architecture models (Archimate), policy bundles (OPA/Rego), Infrastructure as Code (IaC) and Architecture-as-Code (AaC) artifacts.

 ---